NestleJsCrunch/LookerScripts/README.md

 - `DownloadMultiTileTabbed` - Downloads a singular dashboard with any number of tiles as a Tabbed Excel file
 - `DownloadMultiLookTabbed` - Downloads any number of Looks as a single Tabbed Excel file
 - `DownloadDashboardUnlimited` - Downloads unlimited results from a singular dashboard with any number of tiles as a Tabbed Excel file.
+- `DownloadDifferentDelimiter` - Allows you to set a custom delimiter for a csv download.